Blog Nutrition Nutrition Facts Is Honey Gluten-Free?

 Cognitive Improvements

 Honey is rich in antioxidants and polyphenols, which can help protect against damage caused by free radicals.
-This may lead to improved cognitive function, reducing the risk of neurodegenerative diseases such as Alzheimer’s and Parkinson’s (2).
+This theoretically could protect the brain from neurodegenerative diseases such as Alzheimer’s and Parkinson’s, although nothing has been proven yet (2).

-Studies also suggest that honey has antidepressant, anxiolytic, and anticonvulsant properties (3).
+Studies also suggest that honey may have antidepressant, anxiolytic, and anticonvulsant properties (3).

 Healing Burns And Wounds

-Honey can help to speed up the healing process for minor burns and wounds, thanks to its antiseptic properties.
-It also helps to reduce inflammation and tissue damage, as well as reduce the risk of infection (2).
+Honey might help to speed up the healing process for minor burns and wounds, thanks to its antiseptic properties.
+It may also help to reduce inflammation and tissue damage, as well as reduce the risk of infection (2).

 The Bottom Line

-Raw honey that is labeled gluten-free contains a range of nutrients and can offer many health benefits.
-Before buying, check the label to make sure it is gluten-free and contact the manufacturer for additional information.
+Honey contains a range of beneficial properties and might offer many health benefits.
+If you have a gluten intolerance, check the label before buying to make sure it is gluten-free and contact the manufacturer for additional information.

 DISCLAIMER: